How can you use Cognitive Load Theory to improve learning outcomes in your classroom?

 Depending on its nature, cognitive load can either be helpful or detrimental in learning.
 Hence, for an effective learning process, one must:

-How to apply the concept of cognitive load to improve learning?
+Applying the cognitive load theory to improve learning outcomes

 1. Reducing the Problem Space